swarmcity/sc-protocol-docs/README.md

 ---
 ## <a name="connected"></a>Connected
-Connecting to socket.io, listen to event "Connected"
+Connecting to socket.io, listen to event "connected"

 Returns: